One can choose to go back toward safety or forward toward growth. Growth must be chosen again and again; fear must be overcome again and again.

 And because I’ve never learn to embrace my pain as my friend, because I run from conflict, because I feel responsible for the feelings and choices of others, because I’m afraid of being alone, because I am unskillful in verbalizing my needs and wants, because I choose equally unskilled partners, and because I simply do not know what I do not know, self-doubt and anxiety are my constant companions.

-It never occurs to me that my xp or K did anything wrong.
-My first thought is that is my fault: I’m the man, I have to fix this, I need to make it right – and I have to look good doing it.
+It never occured to me that Painter or Beatrix did anything wrong.
+My first thought is that it is my fault: I’m the man, I have to fix this, I need to make it right – and I have to look good doing it.

-As such, I have to constantly remind myself – or be reminded – that both C and K made choices too, they have a part to play in the stories from within our relationship.
+As such, I have to constantly remind myself – or be reminded – that both Painter and Beatrix made choices too, they have a part to play in the stories from within our relationship.
 They are not beyond reproach or culpability too.
-And because those relationships dynamic, ongoing, and longterm, there is more to our stories than betrayal…but in a victim culture, we rarely talk about those stories.
+And because those relationships were dynamic, ongoing, and longterm, there is more to our stories than betrayal…but in a victim culture, we rarely talk about those stories.

-My xp is not a queen, victim, or damsel.
+Painter is not a queen, victim, or damsel.
 She is not pure, innocent, or better than me.
 She is only special to me because I chose to see her as special to me as a person and Partner.
 She has her good, bad, and Ugly qualities too.
-I have taken the brunt of her Ugly now and still love her…even as I don’t want to be with her.
+I have taken the brunt of Painter’s Ugly now and still love her…even as I don’t want to be with her.

 Loving her is no longer enough.
 It never was.

-K is not a bitch, monster, or a villain.
+Beatrix is not a bitch, monster, or a villain.
 She is not a bad person.
 She too has her good, bad, and Ugly qualities.
 I married her for good reasons.
 I left for the Ugly ones – mine and hers.
 There isn’t anything “wrong” with her.
 She isn’t “broken” or “psycho.”
-She is, like C, a person.
+She is, like Painter, a person.